PJLindsay/s14-animations/README.md

 can use any HTML element as tag (tag="ul) use name as prefix for events styling class names

-GOTCHA: list jumps when items removed
+GOTCHA: list jumps when items added
-FIX:
+FIX: use x-move class to animated elements not being removed

+move: (e.g. user-list-move) Vue will use transform under hood for moving elements which are not added or removed

+GOTCHA: snapping animation on remove (e.g. remove item from middle of list)
+FIX: on 'leave-active' class, use 'position: absolute'